 Watch HBO on Roku with HBO NOW/HBO Go

 HBO has the HBO NOW standalone service, which costs $15 a month and is available without a cable subscription.
 HBO NOW is not a true live stream, but new episodes are added at the same time they air, so it is essentially live.
+Hulu with Live TV also offers HBO as an add-on.
 You can also add HBO to your Sling TV subscription for the same $15 a month – allowing you to consolidate services.
-With DIRECTV NOW, you can add HBO for just $5 a month (although the base package is $35 a month).
+With DIRECTV NOW, you can add HBO for just $5 a month (although the base package is $40 a month).
 HBO also has an HBO Go app, but this is only for cable subscribers.

 Watch Showtime on Roku with Showtime’s App

 Showtime offers a standalone Roku channel for $10.99 per month, that offers a live stream of Showtime content currently airing, as well as an on-demand library.
-Showtime is also available as an add-on to PlayStation Vue.
+Showtime is also available as an add-on to many of the best streaming services.

 Methods to Watch Live TV on Roku for Free

 There are a couple different ways to watch live TV on Roku free, although none of them offer the best selection of channels.
 You can use a service like Crackle or PlutoTV – both of which have Roku apps, to watch select live TV channels on Roku without any sort of subscription.
-Additionally, Sling TV offers a free 7-day trial, as does DIRECTV NOW.
+Additionally, you can take advantage of the free trials offered by live streaming services:

 How to Watch Live TV on Roku: Bottom Line

-That’s quite a bit of information, we know, but that’s because there are a lot of different ways to watch live TV on Roku – which really, is good news!
-If you’re looking for the simplest, most affordable all-around option that gives you something of everything, try out Sling TV.
-Sling offers 25+ channels – including live sports, news, TV shows, movies and more – for $20 per month, and their Roku app works great.
-Click here to try Sling TV for free for a week.
+That’s quite a bit of information, we know, but that’s because there are a lot of different ways to watch live TV on Roku – which is good news!
+If you’re looking for the simplest, most affordable all-around option that gives you something of everything, try out Hulu with Live TV.
+That will give you 50+ channels to enjoy live, plus a huge on-demand library, for just $40 per month.
+Hulu also offers a free 7-day trial.